Digitize your paper-based Inspection checklists

 Different inspectors can describe a similar problem or a fault in different ways.
 Inconsistent information can lead to improper analysis and reporting while trying to identify preventive measures.

 The content on the paper form can vary due to factors like the inspector’s handwriting, the effect of wear and tear of the paper, the impact of weather on the ink.
 Errors can accumulate while transcribing documents.

 - Loss of data

 Paper forms end up in huge stacks and piles.
 Their journey starts from the inspector’s desk to data-entry clerks to repair manager to manager’s desk to a filing cabinet.
-Multiple touchpoints result in loss of sensitive information as well as the paper form itself.
+Multiple touchpoints result in the loss of sensitive information as well as the paper form itself.

-The time-commitment in form-filling, data entry and report generation increases inefficiencies impacting the net substantial savings in staff time and is impractical in a workplace setup.
+The time-commitment in form-filling, data entry, and report generation increases inefficiencies impacting the net substantial savings in staff time and is impractical in a workplace setup.